Orlando closing costs

 Early in the process, insurance quotes and closing dates are not final.
 A smart estimate gives you a realistic range and explains what could move it.

 No BS: the biggest estimate swings in Orlando usually come from insurance, escrow setup, and timing.
 Those items can change without any lender doing anything wrong.
-The fix is knowing what assumptions were used and updating them early.
+This usually shows up right before closing when placeholders become real—the fix is naming assumptions early and refreshing them before you commit.

 Common closing cost mistakes